n3integration/conseil/README.md

 When bootstrapping a new Go application, there are multiple steps that are required for each project.
-Use the `new` command to build out the application scaffolding for a new application.
+Use the `new` command to build out the application scaffolding for a new application including: git repo, dependency management, etc.

 ```sh
 NAME: